 “That other side of Carl was always there,” Sagal said.
 “Pure, Grade-A, North Carolina ham.”

-Kasell participated in Wait Wait since its 1998 origins.
+Kasell has participated in Wait Wait since its 1998 origins.
 Public radio producer Doug Berman developed the comedy news quiz program for national distribution with Chicago’s WBEZ, following up on earlier success at Boston’s WBUR with Car Talk.
-From quiz show’s early days, producers poked fun at Kasell’s image as a serious newsman.
-An early publicity shot depicts Kasell in a suit coat and tie, lounging on a grand piano while Sagal plays for him.
+From the quiz show’s early days, producers poked fun at Kasell’s image as a serious newsman.

 Prior to Kasell’s retirement send-off, the show had invited fans to leave congratulatory messages on an NPR call-in number – a twist on Wait Wait’s grand prize of personalized voice-mail messages recorded by Kasell on a quiz winners’ answering machines.
 During the taping, the tables turned on this familiar feature of the show when producers played messages left by Kasell’s more famous well-wishers, including the president, who praised the program’s Chicago heritage.